 Will certain parts (and as an extension, their employees) of the business be affected?
 How is employee well-being managed?

-Also, you can help by taking time to update employees, on what actions the company are taking on a regular basis.
+Also, you can help by taking time to update employees, on what actions the company is taking on a regular basis.
 We get it – things change and the situation is as ambiguous as it gets.
 Keeping your employees in the know, and taking regular feedback from them goes a long way.

 3. Set meaningful goals

-You can help your employees setting meaningful goals.
+You can help your employees set meaningful goals.
 Setting clear goals and metrics to support deliverables will enable your teams to track their progress.
 Help your teams give their best, by carving smaller milestones.
 You can also add elements of fun through gamification to boost engagement.

 4. Have fun-activities planned

 In these times of social isolation, it is normal for employees to be disoriented from normal settings.
-Having fun-activities can get your teams unwind and be bond better as a team.
+Having fun-activities can get your teams unwind and bond better as a team.

 Get to know from your employees what virtual ways do they enjoy most.
 Get the team to talk to each other about what is going on with their lives.
 Understand what motivates employees to give their best.